facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 }
 ```

-Check out @facelessuser/mdpopup_test as an example.
-Clone it into `Packages/mdpopup_test`, run `Package Control: Satisfy dependencies`, and then restart Sublime.
-You should be able to then run the command `Mdpopups: Test` to see an example popup or phantom.
-Feel free to edit it to learn more.
+Check out @facelessuser/mdpopups_test if to create quick and easy popup tests.
+Clone it into `Packages/mdpopups_test`,
+run `Package Control: Satisfy dependencies`, and then restart Sublime.
+You should be able to then run the command
+`Mdpopups: Test` to see an example popup, phantom, or (if on Sublime Text 4) HTML sheet.
+You can even create output of
+the source HTML for debugging.
+Feel free to try it out.

 ## Markdown Support

 MdPopups uses @Python-Markdown/markdown to parse Markdown and transform it into a Sublime popup or phantom.
+The Markdown
-The Markdown environment supports basic Markdown syntax, but also includes a number of specialty extensions to enhance and extend the Markdown environment.
+environment supports basic Markdown syntax, but also includes a number of specialty extensions to enhance and extend the
+Markdown environment.

 Due to the `minihtml` environment that Sublime uses, the type of tags and CSS that can be used are a bit limited.
 MdPopups provides a CSS that includes most of the common supported tags that can be used.
-Then few specific extensions (that work well within the `minihtml` environment) have been selected to provide support for a some additional useful features.
+Then few specific extensions
+(that work well within the `minihtml` environment) have been selected to provide support for a some additional useful
+features.

-Prior to version 2.0.0, the default extensions and extension configurations were locked down, but starting with 2.1.0, this restriction has been mostly removed.
-Not all Python Markdown extensions and extension options are compatible with Sublime's `minihtml` environment, and extensions like `markdown.extensions.extra` can include some extensions that are not compatible, but there are a number of additional extension and extension options that can be used beyond what is provided by default.
-In general, it is recommended to include each plugin individual on a case by case basis and disable features that aren't compatible.
+Prior to version 2.0.0, the default extensions and extension configurations were locked down, but starting with 2.1.0,
+this restriction has been mostly removed.
+Not all Python Markdown extensions and extension options are compatible with
+Sublime's `minihtml` environment, and extensions like `markdown.extensions.extra` can include some extensions that are
+not compatible, but there are a number of additional extension and extension options that can be used beyond what is
+provided by default.
+In general, it is recommended to include each plugin individual on a case by case basis and disable
+features that aren't compatible.

-Below we will touch on the specific extensions used by default which are known to work in the Sublime `minihtml` environment.
+Below we will touch on the specific extensions used by default which are known to work in the Sublime `minihtml`
+environment.
 If you are on version 2.1.0+, read on in [Frontmatter](#frontmatter) to learn how to customize extensions.

 ### Extensions

 These three extensions are setup and configured automatically and should not be configured manually.
-Also, do not try to use `markdown.extensions.codehilite` or `markdown.extensions.fenced_code` as the following extensions have been specifically altered to output Sublime syntax highlighting properly and will clash with `markdown.extensions.codehilite` and `markdown.extensions.fenced_code`.
+Also, do not try to
+use `markdown.extensions.codehilite` or `markdown.extensions.fenced_code` as the following extensions have been
+specifically altered to output Sublime syntax highlighting properly and will clash with `markdown.extensions.codehilite`
+and `markdown.extensions.fenced_code`.

-- `mdpopups.mdx.highlight` ( a modified version [`pymdownx.highlight`][highlight] for Sublime Text highlighting) controls and configures the highlighting of code blocks.
+- `mdpopups.mdx.highlight` ( a modified version [`pymdownx.highlight`][highlight] for Sublime Text highlighting)
+  controls and configures the highlighting of code blocks.

-- `mdpopups.mdx.superfences` (a modified version [`pymdownx.superfences`][superfences] for Sublime Text highlighting) that provides support for nested fenced blocks.
+- `mdpopups.mdx.superfences` (a modified version [`pymdownx.superfences`][superfences] for Sublime Text highlighting)
+  that provides support for nested fenced blocks.

-- `mdpopups.mdx.inlinehilite` (a modified version of [`pymdownx.inlinehilite`] for Sublime Text highlighting) allows for inline code highlighting: `` `#!py3thon import module` `` --> `#!py3thon import module`.
+- `mdpopups.mdx.inlinehilite` (a modified version of [`pymdownx.inlinehilite`] for Sublime Text highlighting) allows for
+  inline code highlighting: `` `#!py3thon import module` `` --> `#!py3thon import module`.
 Please don't use this version.

 These extensions are provided by Python Markdown: